-During the year ended December 31, 2019, after taking into consideration the six factors prescribed by the SEC and Nasdaq described above, the compensation committee engaged Pearl Meyer & Partners, LLC ("Pearl Meyer"), a compensation consulting firm, as a compensation consultant.
+During the year ended December 31, 2020, after taking into consideration the independence factors under Rule 10C-1 of the Exchange Act concerning compensation adviser selection by a compensation committee, the compensation committee engaged Pearl Meyer & Partners, LLC ("Pearl Meyer"), a compensation consulting firm, as a compensation consultant.
 The compensation committee assessed Pearl Meyer's independence and determined that Pearl Meyer had no conflicts of interest in connection with its provisions of services to the compensation committee.
 Specifically, the compensation committee engaged Pearl Meyer to evaluate the Company's executive compensation program.
-Pearl Meyer's engagement included assisting the compensation committee with the selection of a peer group of companies for benchmarking the Company's existing executive compensation, including its equity incentive plan and option granting practices, and analyzing the Company's director compensation policy.
-In 2019, Pearl Meyer presented the compensation committee with updated data about the compensation paid by the Company's peer group of companies and other employers who the Company believes compete with it for executives, updated the compensation committee on new developments in areas that fall within the compensation committee's jurisdiction and advised the compensation committee regarding all of its responsibilities.
+Pearl Meyer's engagement included assisting the compensation committee with the selection of a peer group of companies for benchmarking the Company's existing executive compensation, including its equity incentive plan and grant practices, and analyzing the Company's director compensation policy.
 The Company's management did not have the ability to direct Pearl Meyer's work.